DEV3L/resume-g3nius/resume-g3nius/docs/features/index.md

 - **Advanced AI:** Precision-tailored outputs for job seekers and teams.
 - **Gamification:** Unique, engaging tools for personal and professional growth.
 - **End-to-End Support:** From resumes to coaching, we ensure success.
+- **Risk-Free Commitment:** It costs nothing to start a conversation—explore your options with confidence and no obligation.

 ---